claygilk/awk/README.md

 As we briefly saw before `FS` is a built-in variable that stores the delimiter that `awk` will use to parse each line of input.
 Just to review, the default value for this variable is a single white-space.
 In one-liners it is more common to set this variable at the command line using the `-F` flag.
-When writing a stand-alone `awk` script this variable should be assigned in the `BEGIN` block.
+When writing a stand-alone `awk` script this variable is usually assigned in the `BEGIN` block.

 Note, the `FS` variable can be more than one character in length, which is useful when parsing files with multi-character delimiters.
 The following snippet is an example of how to use `FS` to parse such a file.